gae4it/xpatlife/src/pages/guide/tax-declaration/index.md

 Return to [Financial & Legal Matters](/guide/financial-legal-matters) or explore other [Guide sections](/guide).

+_Don't leave €1,000+ on the table - file your tax return and get your money back!_

 ---

-_Don't leave €1,000+ on the table - file your tax return and get your money back!_
+👉 Check the best tax declaration software for Germany and get 10% off your first payment!
+[SmartSteuer - Best Tax Declaration Software](~/pages/smartsteuer-best-german-tax-declaration-software)